cheredia19/my-journey-datahub-cloud/README.md

 For example, the **FlatUITable** component, ideal for tables, is designed to take the first column as the index column, which means the component will sort the data by the first column.

-The detail is that sometimes we want to sort the data referencing to another column and not in ascending order as it is preset.
+The detail is that sometimes we want to sort the data referencing to another column and not in descending order (numbers) or from A to Z as it is preset.

-Faced with this scenario, I found that I had two alternatives: set a first index column in your dataset or put the field I would like to sort the data by in the first column.
+Faced with this scenario, I found that I had two alternatives: set a first index column in your dataset or **put the field I would like to sort the data by in the first column**.

 Another issue I found is that **Spanish speakers (like me) usually separate decimals with a comma**.
 If you work with comma-separated values in your dataset, it will corrupt the file.
 That's why it's so important to **use a dot instead of a comma** when working with numbers like English speakers naturally do.
 Besides, the system interprets the dot as the default separator between integers and decimals.